 The following components are required in the concept:

 - Approximately 2000 m2 PVs on the roof of the garage.

 - Short-term physical storage possibilities for electricity (e.g. batteries).

 - Long-term physical storage possibilities for electricity (e.g. hydrogen/fuel cell).

 - DC instead of AC where applicable and convenient.

 - Financial model that benefits both Parkering Malmö and E.ON.

 The competition is an Open Innovation Process open for everyone who wants to share their ideas on how to drastically increase the number of charging stations in parking facilities without causing power shortage in the distribution grid, in accordance with the conditions of this call.
 The process runs in the following steps according to the timeline described further down.

 All proposals submitted are judged in accordance with the judging criteria (see below).
 Up to five (5) proposals are selected for a final pitch event on the Open Innovation Day.

-A webinar will take place on 4 March 2019 at 13:00.
-Sign up here before the seminar:
+A webinar took take place on 4 March 2019.
+Listen to the recorded webinar here.